Unit 2 - Practice Quiz

 negative statements & questions Easy

-A. I do not a student.
+A. I am no student.

-B. I am no student.
+B. I do not a student.

 C. I am not a student.